Kevin Curran (cricketer)

 Kevin Malcolm Curran (7 September 1959 – 10 October 2012) was a Zimbabwean international cricketer.
-He was part of Zimbabwe's first One Day International side following independence at the 1983 Cricket World Cup.
+He was part of Zimbabwe's first One Day International team following independence at the 1983 Cricket World Cup.
 He went on to be the head coach of the Zimbabwe national cricket team from August 2005 until September 2007.

 Born in 1959 at Rusape in the Federation of Rhodesia and Nyasaland, he played in 324 first-class and 407 List A cricket matches.
 He also possessed an Irish passport as his paternal grandfather moved to Rhodesia in 1902.

 International career

 Curran was first called into the Zimbabwe team as part of an unofficial tour of Sri Lanka in 1980.
-He made his One Day International (ODI) debut on 9 June 1983 against Australia at the 1983 Cricket World Cup, a match which was Zimbabwe's first ODI.
-The match created a massive upset as Australia were defeated by 13 runs, with Curran part of a crucial 70 run partnership for the sixth wicket with Duncan Fletcher.
+He made his One Day International (ODI) debut on 9 June 1983 against Australia, Zimbabwe's first ODI, at the 1983 Cricket World Cup.
+The match was a big upset as Australia were defeated by 13 runs, with Curran part of a crucial 70-run partnership for the sixth wicket with Duncan Fletcher.
 Later in the competition Curran showed his all-round abilities, taking three wickets and scoring his maiden ODI half-century against India.

-Later in the year Curran was part of Zimbabwe's tour of Sri Lanka.
+The same year, he was part of Zimbabwe's tour of Sri Lanka.
 During Young Australia's tour of Zimbabwe in 1985, Australian batsman Dean Jones rated Curran as one of the fastest bowlers he had faced.
-He played his last international matches during the 1987 Cricket World Cup.
-During his career, Curran had limited opportunities to play at international level and, as Zimbabwe had not gained Full Member status, he could not play Test cricket.
-By the time Zimbabwe received Test status, Curran had already completed a ten-year qualification for English residency and opted to play county cricket.
+Curran played his last international matches during the 1987 Cricket World Cup.
+He had limited opportunities to play at international level and, as Zimbabwe had not gained full-member status, he could not play Test cricket.
+By the time Zimbabwe received Test status, Curran had completed a 10-year qualification for English residency and opted to play county cricket.